Partial identification for discrete data with nonignorable missing outcomes: Example: New leaf pilot study

 All conditions $X$ are known, however many outcomes $Y_{i3}$ are missing in the data due to participant dropout and missed surveys.
 A total of 30 out of the 115 participants have missing housing statuses at the 3 month follow up.
 We also expect this missingness to be nonignorable - we expect participants who have found stable housing and no longer need the supports provided by the study to be more likely to be missing.
 While there is not a clear instrumental variable to use in our analysis, for this example we will take the participant age, dichotomized as greater than or less than 40 years old, to be our instrument $Z$.
-Because we do not expect $Z$ to be a perfect instrument, and have some uncertainty about the direction of missing data bias, we use probabilistic priors on $OR(Y,Z|X)$ and $h(\omega_{x,z}|q_{x,z})$ as in (11).
-In all cases we set $\bm{\alpha} = (1,1,1)$, $\sigma = 0.4$, $a = 5$, and $b=2$.
-We compare this model to our saturated model that makes no assumptions about the variable $Z$ and missing data bias, a Heckman selection model as described in Section 1.2, and a model where we assume $Y$ are MAR given $X$ and $Z$.
+Because we do not expect $Z$ to be a perfect instrument, and have some uncertainty about the direction of missing data bias, we use probabilistic priors on $OR(Y,Z|X)$ and $h(\omega_{x,z}|q_{x,z})$ as in the Sat-OR-normal-beta model.
+We set $\bm{\alpha} = (1,1,2)$, $\sigma = 0.4$, $a = 5$, and $b=2$.
+We compare this model to our Sat model that makes no assumptions about the variable $Z$ and missing data bias, a Heckman selection model as described in Section 1.2, and a model where we assume $Y$ are MAR given $X$ and $Z$.
 Our parameter $\Psi$ is computed as in (5), and we give $q_z$ a $beta(1,1)$ prior.

 Posterior credible intervals for each of the four approaches are given in Figure 3.
-In all cases 95\% credible intervals include 0, however 80\% credible intervals for $\Psi$ under the Heckman selection model, MAR model, and saturated model with priors on $OR(Y,Z|X)$ and the missing data bias do not.
-We find the posterior probability of the one-time cash transfer increasing the probability of finding stable housing after 3 months to be 0.94, 0.82, 0.96, and 0.92, using the MAR, saturated, Heckman, and saturated model with $OR(Y,Z|X)$ and missing data bias priors, respectively.
+In all cases 95\% credible intervals include 0, however 80\% credible intervals for $\Psi$ under the Heckman selection, MAR, and Sat-OR-normal-beta models do not.
+We find the posterior probability of the one-time cash transfer increasing the probability of finding stable housing after 3 months to be 0.94, 0.82, 0.96, and 0.92, using the MAR, Sat, Heckman, and Sat-OR-normal-beta models, respectively.
 Incorporating prior assumptions on $Z$ and the direction of missing data bias into our saturated model partially sharpened inference, without needing to make the assumptions necessary in the Heckman or MAR models.